iamebuka/Snake-js/README.md

 # Snake js

-This is my javascript implementation of the popular snake game usually asked during code review interviews.
+This is my javascript implementation of the popular snake game.
+The most important part of the algorithm is the code that handles the movement of the snake, implemented in the ***move*** method.
+First the snake was implemented as a list(Queue) of cordinates, and the movement is practically poping the last item in the list, increasing the coordinate of the popped item by a fixed value depending on the direction and inserting it into the list from the other end.

 You are also free to add a user interface to this implementation

 # code snippet